shippify/woocommerce/readme.txt

 To use the plugin correctly, the shop owner should follow these instructions to configure the settings:

 1. Configure Shippify API Settings:
-    1. In the admin panel, go to WooCommerce -> Settings -> API -> Shippify.
+    1. In the admin panel, go to WooCommerce -> Settings -> Integration -> Shippify.
     2. Enter the APP ID and the APP SECRET provided to you, as they are in the Shippify Dashboard Settings.
     3. Save Changes.